Find Affordable College Courses

 118 Yearly Graduations

-Columbia University in the City of New York comes in at #3 on our list of the most popular colleges offering master's degrees in English language and literature.
+The 3rd most popular school in the country for english language & literature majors who are seeking their master's degree is Columbia University in the City of New York.
 Each year, around 30,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $59,450 per year, while in-state graduate students, on average, pay $50,496 per year.
-During the 2020-2021 academic year, 118 people received their master's degree in English language and literature from Columbia.
-Of these students, 67% were women and 25% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $64,526 per year, while in-state graduate students, on average, pay $53,576 per year.
+During the most recent year for which we have data, 118 people received their master's degree in english language & literature from Columbia.
+Of these students, 72% were women and 27% were members of underrepresented racial-ethnic groups.
+Columbia University in the City of New York english language & literature graduates who receive their master's degree go on to jobs earning a median salary of $43,520.

 #4